Everglades City, Florida: 19th century

-The first school in Everglade was organized in 1893.
-The school moved into a new building in 1895, but the building was destroyed by a tornado later in the year.
+20th century

 The next school building was washed away by the 1910 hurricane.
 A Methodist circuit rider began visiting Everglade in 1888, and another Methodist minister began a four-year residency the next year.
 After that, Everglade was occasionally visited by itinerant preachers of various denominations.
 The Episcopal Church established a mission at Immokalee which eventually moved to Everglade when revitalized in the 1930s by Harriet Bedell.

 In 1922, Barron Collier began buying large areas of land in what was then southern Lee County.
 In 1923, the Florida legislature created Collier County from Lee County, and they chose the county seat to be in Everglade.
 During that same year, it only consisted of a dozen families, but some northern sportsmen had established winter homes there.
 Also in 1923, the community was officially incorporated as the "Town of Everglades" (adding the "s").

 The Tamiami Trail, which crossed Collier's domain, passed five miles north of Everglades City.
 While construction was proceeding on the Trail (it was completed in 1929), Collier pushed construction of what became State Road 29 from Everglades City to Immokalee, providing the town with its first land connection to the rest of the state.
 In 1928, the Atlantic Coast Line Railroad began service to Everglades City, which became the southernmost point the Coast Line ever reached.
 Service was provided by an extension of the Coast Line's Haines City Branch from Immokalee to Deep Lake, where it connected to Collier's Deep Lake Railroad, an earlier railroad that transported agricultural freight.
 The railroad was removed in 1957.

 In 1953, the "Town of Everglades" became the "City of Everglades".
 In 1960, the strong winds and coastal flooding of Hurricane Donna combined to destroy 153 homes in Collier County, as well as inflict major damage on 409 more, and damage an additional 1,049.
 Everglades was hard hit, and two years later, Florida's legislature moved the county seat to East Naples, Florida.
 In 1965, the state legislature changed the city's name to the "City of Everglades City".

+Between 1981 and 1983, the city was subject to Operation Everglades, an anti-drug smuggling operation by the Drug Enforcement Administration.